kent-rasmussen/azt/docs/USAGE.md

 More details on how to do this in [A→Z+T] are available [here](COLLABORATION_AND_BACKUP.md).

-### Tone Frame Design
-In order to sort tone data in [A→Z+T], you have to have tone frames defined.
-There is a tool in [A→Z+T] to help you **define** your tone frames, but help **designing** your tone frames is beyond the scope of [A→Z+T].
-How to design good tone frames is covered in a field methods course in some graduate linguistics programs, and you have find further help in Keith Snider's Tone Analysis for Field Linguists (2018).
-I have also made two short videos that show good frames [here](../../releases/download/v0.8.6.1/NounToneFrames.bvm.mp4) and [here](../../releases/download/v0.8.6.1/VerbToneFrames.bvm.mp4).
-If this is not enough for you, you should get help from a linguist that can do this with you.
-It involves syntactic analysis for each of the grammatical categories that you will study.

-If you must work in the absence of someone to help you design your tone frames, you can always define a frame and use it, and see what you get.
-If you do this, please understand that you may be doing more work than you need to —though this may be preferable to having to wait for a trained linguist to get started (see my further recommendations [here](HELP_PREREQUISITES.md#field-work-develop-draft-tone-frames)).

-Once you **design** frames you want to use, see [below](USAGE.md#tone-frames) for technical notes on how to **define** the frame in [A→Z+T].

 ## Error Tracking
 Once [A→Z+T] is running normally, it will create a log with more information that you probably want), in a file called `log_<date>.txt`.
 If something unexpected happens, that file should contain information that will help understand what happened and why.
 That is recreated on each [A→Z+T] startup, though, so add a meaningful name and send it to me before running [A→Z+T] again.